zhongfu/tp/docs/UserGuide.md

     <figcaption
         style="text-align: center;
                font-style: italic;">
-        A job with the name 'Repair aircon' and a duration of '2h' is created in the job list
+        A job with the name "Repair aircon" and a duration of "2h" is created in the job list
     </figcaption>
 <br>